tommyGPT2S/DocEX/docs/Developer_Guide.md

 ## 8. Configuring Storage and Database Backends

-DocFlow supports multiple storage and database backends.
-You can configure these in your config file (usually `~/.docflow/config.yaml`) or during `docflow init`.
+DocEX supports multiple storage and database backends.
+You can configure these in your config file (usually `~/.docflow/config.yaml`) or during `docex init`.

 ### Change Database Backend to Postgres